sp22-seecs-nust/sp22-seecs-nust.github.io/index.md

 | 16   	|         	|          	|          	|

 ## Discussion

-You can always contant me on Teams as well as via email, to book an appointment [Dr. Hasan Ali Khattak's Calendar](https://hasan.khattak.info/calendar)
+You can always contant me on Teams as well as via email, to book an appointment [Here](https://hasan.khattak.info/calendar)

 ## Contact Details

 For Assignments and Other activities refer to [NUST LMS](https://lms.nust.edu.pk/portal/login/index.php) and Grades & Attendance [Qalam](https://qalam.nust.edu.pk/)